Does Phenobarbital Help With Alcohol Withdrawal?

 Phenobarbital is a barbiturate that can help reduce symptoms associated with alcohol withdrawal.
 This medication can help control seizures, reduce anxiety in certain conditions, and serve as a muscle relaxant.
 Barbiturates like phenobarbital were commonly used medications that helped to control the symptoms of alcohol withdrawal prior to benzodiazepines (such as diazepam and lorazepam) being developed.
 Today, phenobarbital still possesses medical benefit for those detoxing from alcohol.

-One of the advantages of the use of phenobarbital for alcohol withdrawal is that it has a longer half-life than benzodiazepines, so it remains active in the system longer.
+One of the advantages of the use of phenobarbital in alcohol withdrawal is that it has a longer half-life than benzodiazepines, so it remains active in the system longer.
 Since the onset of seizures during withdrawal can be unpredictable, this aspect can be advantageous.
 This means that the drug could be used less frequently than many benzodiazepines that are used to control alcohol withdrawal symptoms.
 Using a drug less frequently would also decrease the risk of an individual developing misuse issues with that drug.
-Phenobarbital may be also useful when combined with a benzodiazepine because it can enhance its effects.
+When combined with a benzodiazepine, this barbiturate may be useful in enhancing phenobarbital effects.

-Side Effects of Using Phenobarbital to Help With Alcohol Detox
+Side Effects of Using Phenobarbital During Alcohol Detox

 If you or someone you love is struggling with an alcohol use disorder and needs help, reach out to our inpatient alcohol rehab in Tampa.
 We can connect you to one of our helpful rehab admissions navigators who can help answer all of your questions, including those about what to expect from our alcohol rehab, payment options for addiction treatment and using health insurance to pay for rehab.

+Searching for rehab for alcohol misuse of addiction does not have to be difficult.
 Do not waste one more moment.
-You can get the process of recovery started by verifying your insurance via our secure and contacting us right now at .
+Get the process of recovery started by verifying your insurance via our secure and contacting us right now at .

 Take your next step toward recovery: